Top 10 Omicron updates: Mumbai bans people from visiting beaches, parks for 12 hours till January 15

 - The Bengaluru City traffic police have decided to close all major roads, including MG Road, Church Street, Brigade Road, Indiranagar, Koramangala, starting from 6 pm on New Year’s Eve, The Indian Express reported.
 Bengaluru City Police Commissioner Kamal Pant also issued a new order prohibiting large gatherings of five or more people at public places from 6 pm on Friday till 6 am on Saturday.

+- The Serum Institute Of India, which produces the Covishield vaccine, has applied to India’s drug regulator and the Union health ministry for complete approval of its shot, the company’s Chief Executive Officer Adar Poonawalla said.
+“The government of India now has enough data for full market authorisation, and therefore Serum Institute of India has applied to the Central Drugs Standard Control Organisation and Union health ministry for this permission,” he said in a tweet.

-- After Bihar recorded its first Omicron case, Chief Minister Nitish Kumar on Friday asked people to be alert, ANI reported.
+- After Bihar recorded its first Omicron case, Chief Minister Nitish Kumar asked people to be alert, ANI reported.
 “We will hold a meeting today evening on the rising number of Covid-19 cases,” he said.

-- Siddharth Dhende, the former Pune deputy mayor, on Friday urged the city municipal body to shut down schools to ensure children do not contract Covid-19, The Indian Express reported.
-“In the last few days, PMC [Pune Municipal Corporation] has recorded a surge in the Covid-19 cases,” he said.
-“Also, the city has been identifying persons infected with the Omicron variant of Covid-19.
-The possibility of a rapid spread of the new variant through children cannot be ruled out.”

-- The Centre has asked Delhi, Haryana, Tamil Nadu, West Bengal, Maharashtra, Gujarat, Karnataka, and Jharkhand to remain vigilant following a significant rise in weekly Covid cases and positivity rate.
+- Wolfgang Preiser, the virologist who first detected Omicron, has expressed “cautious optimism” about the decline in infections that has been reported in South Africa.
+“Maybe Omicron is a bit less virulent than the previous strains,” he said in an interview with Deutsche Welle.
+“But we are still seeing patients dying from it.
+It’s not a question of a common cold virus yet, it may be moving in that direction and that would be good news.”

-- British Prime Minister Boris Johnson on Friday said that 90% of people hospitalised with Covid-19 have not opted for vaccine boosters in the United Kingdom, Bloomberg reported.
+- British Prime Minister Boris Johnson said that 90% of people hospitalised with Covid-19 have not opted for vaccine boosters in the United Kingdom, Bloomberg reported.
 “I want to speak directly to all those who have yet to get fully vaccinated,” he said.
 “The people who think the disease can’t hurt them – look at the people going into hospital now, that could be you.”

-- South Korea on Friday said it will extend physical distancing guidelines for two weeks amid a surge of coronavirus cases, Reuters reported.
-“We should reserve sufficient beds that can cover some 10,000 cases a day, and we should also speed up booster shots and children’s vaccinations,” Prime Minister Kim Boo-kyum told an intra-agency meeting.
+- Only 4.9% of the patients who contracted the Omicron variant of coronavirus in South Africa’s Gauteng province had to be hospitalised for treatment.
+The number is significantly lower than the cases that led to hospitalisation in the region due to the Beta (18.9%) and Delta (13.7%) variants of the virus, findings of a study released by South African researchers on Wednesday has showed.

-- Meanwhile, South Africa on Thursday lifted overnight curfew restrictions as officials said the country may have passed the peak of its fourth wave of infections.
+- South Africa on Thursday lifted overnight curfew restrictions as officials said the country may have passed the peak of its fourth wave of infections.
 A statement said that the Omicron variant, while highly transmissible, had led to lower hospitalisation rates than previous waves.